tkazec/morphine/README.md

 * Possibly allow per-site productivity adjustment?
 For example, Google Reader is usually more productive than Facebook.
 * Add the blocking rule to the bottom of the Morphine tab next to the blocked URL.
 * Add some identifying information to the Morphine tab title (e.g. blocking rule or a reduced URL).
+* Upgrade to the v2 manifest, with a minimum Chrome version.

 ---